coryjpiette/Team-Profile-Generator/README.md

 The allowable classes are: Employee, Manager, Engineer, and Intern.

-The primaey class of Employee is the parent class that requires the following inputs:
+The primary class of Employee is the parent class that requires the following inputs:

 - name (input)
 - id (input)